kagancetin/MultiWasm/README.md

   </PropertyGroup>
 ```

-b- Remove "http" node under "profiles" node that in Properties/launchSettings.json file. and change name "https" to "MultiWasm.Admin".
+b- Remove "http" node under "profiles" node that in Properties/launchSettings.json file and change name it's "https" to "MultiWasm.Admin".

-c- And last, we change base like this ``` <base href="/admin/" /> ``` in "wwwroot/index.html"
+c- And last, we need to change base tags href attribure like this ``` <base href="/admin/" /> ``` in "wwwroot/index.html"

 10- Now, we need to route "/admin" path on MultiWasm.Web project.
 Add below code to Program.js file before "UseRouting()" method.
 ```